gioelecrispo/gioelecrispo.github.io/content/blog/a-computer-vision-based-bed-fall-detection-algorithm.md

 ## System setup
-After a thorough research on the web, I decided to buy three TP-Link Tapo C200 and arrange them in three strategic points of the house:
+After a thorough research on the web, I decided to buy three TP-Link Tapo C200s and arrange them in three strategic points of the house:
-- one in front of the entrance door (overlooking the living room);
+- in front of the entrance door (overlooking the living room);
-- one in the kitchen, the most lived-in area of the house;
+- in the kitchen, the most lived-in area of the house;
-- and the last one right above the bed, so to monitor them even while sleeping.
+- in the bedroom, right above the bed, so to monitor them even while sleeping.

 <br>
 <div class='blog-row' style="text-align:center;">